Nuplazid Side Effects Lawsuit

 Patients who were desperate for a treatment for Parkinson’s-related hallucinations, delusions, and other psychosis symptoms turned to Nuplazid after it was approved, but experts say there’s little evidence the drug actually has any benefits.

-Attorneys at Cutter Law are investigating claims against the Nuplazid drug on behalf of patients who were harmed by the medication.
+The dangerous drugs attorneys at Cutter Law are investigating claims against the Nuplazid drug on behalf of patients who were harmed by the medication.

 Our attorneys are highly experienced at handling complex pharmaceutical litigation and have successfully handled cases against Boston Scientific, Guidant, and Medtronic, among other medical device manufacturers.